nguyenthaihoc02/About-Me/course_all/csai_000.md

 ---
 ## I. Course Description
 This course covers knowledge related to artificial intelligence, with a particular focus on machine learning.
 It helps learners grasp fundamental concepts in machine learning, including important and prominent algorithms for supervised and unsupervised learning.
-Additionally, it provides knowledge on various techniques in machine learning, including guidance on setting up and evaluating models end-to-end.
+Additionally, it provides knowledge on various techniques in machine learning and guidance on setting up and evaluating models end-to-end.

 ---
 ## II.
 Course Information